 Rep. Andersson questions mental health parity compliance by state's Insurance Department

-At a House Mental Health Committee hearing Monday, titled "Reported Barriers to Mental Health and Addiction Coverage by Illinois Providers," Andersson wanted to know exactly what more the Illinois Department of Insurance (DOI) could be doing to address the recent concerns revealed in the Kennedy Forum “Illinois Health Plans Frequently Deny Coverage of Mental Health Addiction,” survey.
+At a House Mental Health Committee hearing on Dec.
+18, Andersson wanted to know exactly what more the Illinois Department of Insurance (DOI) could be doing to address the recent concerns revealed in the Kennedy Forum “Illinois Health Plans Frequently Deny Coverage of Mental Health Addiction,” survey.

 “I think there is resistance, and I think the department will explain it is a resource allocation issue, but we think at the very least they need to be requesting the analysis that plans are already required to do under federal law,” Lloyd said.
 “That is a good place to start along with working with us.
 We can help them on how they best target their resources on parity.”